Shop Products in USA

 How many lights should a household keep?

-At minimum: one lantern for shared spaces, one flashlight per adult, and one headlamp for hands-free tasks.
+Minimum: one lantern for shared spaces, one flashlight per adult, and one headlamp for hands‑free tasks.
+Add a small power bank for phones.

 Quarterly.
-Turn on every light, replace weak cells, and verify chargers and cables.
+Turn on every light, run for at least 10 minutes, replace weak cells, and verify that chargers and cables work.

 Shop Products in CANADA